YasmineBB/curated/README.md

 ### Acknowledgements

-I would like to give a huge thanks to my Code Institute mentor Richard Wells who has been of great support during this project.
-I would also like to thank the Code Institute Mentors who have assisted me in solving problems and bugs along the way.
+I would like to give a huge thanks to my Code Institute mentor Richard Wells who has been a huge great support during this project!
+I would also like to thank the Code Institute tutors who have assisted me in solving problems and bugs along the way.